 The LSU Law Center offers candidates a full range of law courses, seminars, and skills development classes, especially in the business, transactional, corporate, and commercial law areas that are often important to international lawyers.

 Classes are also available in: civil and international law; intellectual property law; labor and employment law; environmental law; mineral and energy law; law, science and public health; constitutional and administrative law; family law; torts, admiralty and insurance; professional responsibility and the practice of law and procedure (including international criminal law and white-collar crime); and other areas.
-You can find a full list of the course offerings available at the LSU Law Center in the Law Catalog; course descriptions begin on page 40.
+You can find a full list of the course offerings available at the LSU Law Center in the LSU Law Catalog.

 Academic Legal Writing Requirement (Optional)

 Candidates may complete an academic legal writing project, either as an independent supervised research project or as a seminar paper.
 They will then attend the Legal Research Workshop in the spring semester and regularly meet with Law Center faculty members and instructors for assistance and feedback on their writing.